When Small Farmers Go to Washington

 Trip One: Advocating for GusNIP

-Our first trip to DC was focused on advocating for the Gus Schumacher Nutrition Incentive Program — GusNIP — a federal initiative that doubles the purchasing power of SNAP recipients when they buy fresh, locally-grown fruits and vegetables.
-For small farmers like us operating in USDA-designated food deserts, GusNIP isn’t just a policy acronym.
-It is a direct lifeline connecting our harvests to the families in our community who need them most.
+Our first trip to DC was focused on the Gus Schumacher Nutrition Incentive Program (GusNIP), a federal initiative that doubles the purchasing power of SNAP recipients when they buy fresh, locally-grown fruits and vegetables.
+For small farms like ours operating in USDA-designated food deserts, GusNIP is a direct lifeline connecting our harvests to families in the community who need them most.

 Trip Two: Defending SNAP and GusNIP